Dolichovespula arenaria

-Dolichovespula arenaria, also known as the common aerial yellowjacket, sandhills hornet, and common yellow hornet, is a species of wasp within the genus Dolichovespula widely distributed in the North American continent.
+Dolichovespula arenaria, also known as the common aerial yellowjacket (common aerial yellow jacket), sandhills hornet, and common yellow hornet, is a species of wasp within the genus Dolichovespula widely distributed in the North American continent.

 Taxonomy

 The genus Dolichovespula is in the family Vespidae.
 In North America, the genus is referred to as yellowjackets.
 Worldwide, the genus has 18 species, including D. arenaria and other species such as D. albida, D. alpicola, D. saxonica, and D. maculata.

 Description and identification

 D. arenaria can be identified by the medially interrupted or incised apical fasciae of terga 1 and 2.
 They are yellow in color and can be differentiated from the other yellow-colored wasps, such as D. adulterina, in its genus by the lack of black markings in the ocular sinus.

 In the majority of the population, the ocular sinus is yellow, but some melanic males have a black area that reaches the lower margin of the sinus.
 The queen has large black discal spots on terga 4 and 5, and smaller ones on terga 2 and 3.

 Males can be identified by the larger antenna, spots on their basal band on terga 4 and 5 as well as an abdomen that ends with a flat "fuzzy butt" instead of a pointed stinger.
 Nest size ranges from 1-6 combs, and are made out of dull grey paper.
 However, color variations do occasionally occur due to available materials.